YECHEZ/wow-fish-bot/README.md

 ![alt text](wow-fish-bot.png) [Last Release](https://github.com/YECHEZ/wow-fish-bot/releases/latest)
 # wow-fish-bot | APP RELEASE
 ## World of Warcraft Fish BOT.
-Safety.
 Python.
 Simple.
 For me.
+> Using third-party programs to automate any facet of the game, exploiting bugs, or engaging in any activity that grants an unfair advantage is considered cheating.

 ✔ No hook sounds, work with all resolution.